JaredVahle/individual-project/README.md

 - The dataset was halved in size after cleaning.
 - Education level, location, years of experience were used in modeling.

-**Conclusion**

-The main features that drive earnings for employees in the tech and stem jobs, is location, education, and experience.
-If you are willing to move you can make much larger amounts of money.
-I would also recomend that if you find or initially are with a company that you enjoy, it is financially worth it to continue working and trying to move up in that company.

 ### Statistical testing: